 4. Where do I obtain my Marriage License in Nevada?
 The Marriage Bureau.
 Very Important!
 I recommend that you complete your "Pre-License Application" online as it will save you so much time when you arrive to pick up your license at the Bureau.
-Pre-Application Link:
+Click here: Marriage Pre-Application

 5. What are “Symbolic Ceremonial Rituals”?
-They are rituals that symbolize the unity of a couple, their family and their friends, depending on the type of ritual you chose, such as Unity Candle, Sand, Rose or Rock Ceremony, Hand Blessing, Jumping the Broom, God’s Knot, or Wine Pouring ceremony and more.
+They are rituals that symbolize the unity of a couple, their family and their friends, depending on the type of ritual you chose, such as Unity Candle, Sand, Rose or Wine Ceremony, or other.
 (The Couple is responsible for furnishing all equipment needed to perform the chosen ritual(s)*

-6. Are there any hidden fees and is there a deposit to reserve wedding date & time?
-NO HIDDEN FEES!
-Yes.
-Full Payment is required at the time of booking.
-For the Diamond & Royal packages (only), you have the option to pay in full or make a 50% minimum deposit at the time of booking.
+6. Save The Date/Reservations: To reserve your date and time, FULL PAYMENT is required at the time of booking.
+For any package $500 -up, you have the option to pay in full or make a 50% minimum deposit at the time of booking, (except for weddings booked less than two months from the ceremony).
 Reservations are based on availability.
 The deposit applies to your total wedding cost.
-The reservation/deposit payment is non-refundable and necessary to Save The Date.
+The full/deposit payment is non-refundable and necessary to Save The Date.